 Health - Food - Science - Community

-Adequate intake of diets rich in α- and β-carotene may help guard against the development of breast cancer in women.
+Adequate intake of flavonoids from dietary sources may help guard against the development of stroke.